 Cisco's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Cisco Systems, Inc. reported total greenhouse gas emissions of approximately 17,092,306,000 kg CO2e across all scopes.
-This includes 32,562,000 kg CO2e from Scope 1, 28,418,000 kg CO2e from market-based Scope 2 emissions, and a significant 17,092,306,000 kg CO2e from Scope 3 emissions, which encompasses various categories such as purchased goods and services (4,054,081,000 kg CO2e) and the use of sold products (11,875,948,000 kg CO2e).
-Cisco has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its entire value chain by FY2040, using FY2019 as the baseline.
-Near-term targets include a 90% reduction in absolute Scope 1 and 2 emissions by FY2030 and a 30% reduction in Scope 3 emissions from purchased goods and services, upstream transportation, and the use of sold products by the same year.
-The company has made significant strides in its emissions reduction initiatives, previously targeting a 60% reduction in Scope 1 and 2 emissions by FY2022 from a FY2007 baseline.
-Additionally, Cisco aims to reduce its Scope 1 emissions by 50% from a 2020 baseline by 2030 and Scope 2 emissions by 30% from the same baseline.
-Overall, Cisco's comprehensive approach to tackling climate change reflects its commitment to sustainability and aligns with industry standards for greenhouse gas emissions reduction.
+This includes 32,562,000 kg CO2e from Scope 1, 28,418,000 kg CO2e from market-based Scope 2 emissions, and a significant 17,092,306,000 kg CO2e from Scope 3 emissions, which encompasses various categories such as purchased goods and services, use of sold products, and upstream transportation.
+Cisco has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by FY2040, using FY2019 as the baseline year.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 90% by FY2030 and Scope 3 emissions by 30% by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to meet the requirements for limiting global warming to 1.5°C. In previous years, Cisco has made significant strides in emissions reduction, including a goal to cut Scope 1 and 2 emissions by 60% by FY2022 from a FY2007 baseline.
+The company is currently on track to meet its near-term targets, demonstrating a commitment to sustainability and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents